Summary

 - Above all, do not feel that you have to “apologize” for your decision not to drink.
 Your choice requires no explanation.

 If you wish to avoid traditional happy hour events entirely, suggest after-work gathering places where alcohol is not the main focus.
 Go to coffeehouses or places where you can relax to local music performances.
-Suggest after-work activities that involve physical activity, such as aerobics, jogging, or working out at the gym.
+Suggest after-work activities that involve physical activity, such as fitness classes, jogging or working out at the gym.
 Start a book club and serve coffee and snacks in your home while enjoying good conversation.

 The decision not to drink doesn’t have to make you into a social pariah.
 You may find that taking the initiative to find alternatives to the traditional happy hour scene will be met with enthusiasm from others who also may be anxious for a change of pace.